 About the course

-As a primary trainee teacher on our SCITT, you will have the option to train to teach in one of two age ranges; either 3-7 year olds (Early Years and Key Stage One) or 5-11 year olds (Key Stage One and Key Stage Two).
+As a primary trainee teacher on our SCITT, you will train to teach in key stage one and two (5-11 year olds).
 As a primary trainee teacher, you will experience contrasting placements in our partner schools.
 The autumn term will be in your main school, in the spring term you will carry out a placement in a contrasting primary school, before returning to your main school for your final placement in the summer term.
-Placements will ensure that you have experience of teaching across the primary age range.
+Placements will ensure that you have experience of teaching across the primary age range in key stage one and two.

-You will spend most of your time in school, learning how to teach your selected age range from experienced practitioners.
+You will spend most of your time in school, learning how to teach key stage one and two pupils from experienced practitioners.
 Your bespoke, personalised timetable will grow organically as you progress towards meeting the Teachers' Standards.
 Your assigned mentor will support you and meet with you on a weekly basis to review and reflect on your training.
-You will also regularly come together with your fellow trainees for the professional studies programme (usually weekly) and you will explore relevant theories relating to how children learn and how to maximise their learning experiences in the classroom.
+You will regularly come together with your fellow trainees for the professional studies programme and you will explore relevant theories relating to how children learn and how to maximise their learning experiences in the classroom.
 You will receive training sessions from a wider range of experienced practitioners, covering all areas of primary education.
 You will complete three assignments, one per term, and they focus on: theories of learning, understanding our local context and meeting the needs of our children, and how you have and will make an impact on the Fylde Coast.
 There are no lengthy essays but we promote lots of reading and reflection alongside.

-Our interview days are rigorous, but candidates always report that they are an enjoyable experience and certainly serve to provide further confirmation that this is the right career choice for them.
-We ask candidates to prepare a 10 minute mini lesson for a group of pupils on any curriculum area and to any year group within the primary age range.
+Our assessment days are rigorous, but candidates always report that they are an enjoyable experience and certainly serve to provide further confirmation that this is the right career choice for them.
+We ask candidates to prepare a 10 minute mini lesson for a group of pupils on any curriculum area and to any year group within the primary age range (key stage one or key stage two).
 Your interactions with our pupils and ability to communicate and build rapport is really important on the day.
-If you are successful at the mini lesson stage of the recruitment process you will be offered an interview with a panel of school leaders from the area.
-During your interview the panel will explore your suitability to train on either the Early Years and Key Stage One programme or the Key Stage One and Key Stage Two programme.
-You will also have literacy and numeracy tests on the day.
+You will also have the opportunity to spend a short period of time in a live classroom environment in which an experienced teacher will be looking at your interactions and engagement with the pupils.
+If you are successful at the mini lesson and classroom interactions stage of the recruitment process you will be offered an interview with a panel of school leaders from the area.
+During your interview the panel will explore your suitability to train on the key stage one and two programme.
+You will also have literacy and numeracy tests on the day to assess your fundamental skills and to ascertain any areas for development.
 It may sound daunting, but it is extremely supportive and we will make all reasonable adjustments a candidate may need on the day.
 We are assessing your capacity to train to teach, not yet your capacity to teach.

 How school placements work

-We very carefully select your school placements based on what we learn about you at your interview.
-The Fylde coast is a 13 mile square-shaped peninsula so travel times between schools is minimal.
-On our primary programme, we partner with 20 local schools and you will teach either Early Years and Key Stage One pupils or Key Stage One and Key Stage Two pupils, depending on the age range you have selected to train to teach.
-We have enhancement visits on the calendar where you will have opportunities to visit local secondary schools, sixth forms, special schools and schools with a high percentage of English as an Additional Language.
+We very carefully select your school placements based on what we learn about you on the assessment day.
+The Fylde Coast is a 13 mile square-shaped peninsula so travel times between schools is minimal.
+We partner with 20 local schools and you will teach in both key stage one and key stage two and in two contrasting schools settings.
+We have enhancement visits on the calendar where you will have opportunities to tailor your training experience by selecting visits to a wide variety of settings including: nursery schools, secondary schools, sixth forms, special school, schools with a high percentage of English as an Additional Language, church schools, forest schools and beach schools.
 You could also opt to visit our local pupil referral units.
 This is the beauty of our varied partnership, and a unique aspect of our SCITT provision.

 All candidates must have achieved a standard equivalent to a Grade 4 C on the old systemin the GCSE English, Maths and Science exams for our primary programme.
 We can offer equivalency tests for this entry requirement.